National Bank of Canada FI Buys 63,891 Shares of Invesco Aerospace & Defense ETF (NYSEARCA:PPA)

-National Bank of Canada FI raised its stake in Invesco Aerospace & Defense ETF (NYSEARCA:PPA – Get Rating) by 6,044.6% in the 1st quarter, according to its most recent disclosure with the SEC.
-The fund owned 64,948 shares of the company’s stock after purchasing an additional 63,891 shares during the quarter.
-National Bank of Canada FI owned 0.33% of Invesco Aerospace & Defense ETF worth $5,055,000 at the end of the most recent quarter.
+National Bank of Canada FI lifted its holdings in shares of Invesco Aerospace & Defense ETF (NYSEARCA:PPA – Get Rating) by 6,044.6% in the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 64,948 shares of the company’s stock after acquiring an additional 63,891 shares during the quarter.
+National Bank of Canada FI owned approximately 0.33% of Invesco Aerospace & Defense ETF worth $5,055,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of the stock.
-Qube Research & Technologies Ltd bought a new position in shares of Invesco Aerospace & Defense ETF during the fourth quarter valued at approximately $60,000.
-Fifth Third Bancorp raised its holdings in shares of Invesco Aerospace & Defense ETF by 20,125.0% during the first quarter.
-Fifth Third Bancorp now owns 809 shares of the company’s stock valued at $63,000 after acquiring an additional 805 shares in the last quarter.
-Spire Wealth Management raised its holdings in shares of Invesco Aerospace & Defense ETF by 431.6% during the first quarter.
-Spire Wealth Management now owns 941 shares of the company’s stock valued at $74,000 after acquiring an additional 764 shares in the last quarter.
-Rockefeller Capital Management L.P. raised its holdings in shares of Invesco Aerospace & Defense ETF by 916.0% during the fourth quarter.
-Rockefeller Capital Management L.P. now owns 2,540 shares of the company’s stock valued at $182,000 after acquiring an additional 2,290 shares in the last quarter.
-Finally, Carnegie Capital Asset Management LLC bought a new position in shares of Invesco Aerospace & Defense ETF during the first quarter valued at approximately $208,000.
+A number of other hedge funds and other institutional investors also recently made changes to their positions in the business.
+Kestra Advisory Services LLC raised its holdings in shares of Invesco Aerospace & Defense ETF by 3.0% during the first quarter.
+Kestra Advisory Services LLC now owns 7,017 shares of the company’s stock valued at $550,000 after acquiring an additional 206 shares in the last quarter.
+Flagship Harbor Advisors LLC raised its holdings in Invesco Aerospace & Defense ETF by 2.5% in the first quarter.
+Flagship Harbor Advisors LLC now owns 8,901 shares of the company’s stock worth $697,000 after purchasing an additional 219 shares in the last quarter.
+Janney Montgomery Scott LLC raised its holdings in Invesco Aerospace & Defense ETF by 6.8% in the first quarter.
+Janney Montgomery Scott LLC now owns 4,138 shares of the company’s stock worth $324,000 after purchasing an additional 263 shares in the last quarter.
+Prospera Financial Services Inc raised its holdings in Invesco Aerospace & Defense ETF by 10.2% in the first quarter.
+Prospera Financial Services Inc now owns 3,322 shares of the company’s stock worth $261,000 after purchasing an additional 308 shares in the last quarter.
+Finally, Pacific Sun Financial Corp raised its holdings in Invesco Aerospace & Defense ETF by 1.0% in the first quarter.
+Pacific Sun Financial Corp now owns 31,619 shares of the company’s stock worth $2,476,000 after purchasing an additional 316 shares in the last quarter.

 Invesco Aerospace & Defense ETF Trading Down 0.5 %